react-navigation/react-navigation.github.io/versioned_docs/version-5.x/bottom-tab-navigator.md

 The name of the route to render on first load of the navigator.

+#### `screensEnabled`

+Boolean used to indicate whether [react-native-screens](https://github.com/software-mansion/react-native-screens) should be used for this navigator.

 #### `screenOptions`

 Default options to use for the screens in the navigator.